Cacti/documentation/Cacti-SSL-Configuration.md

 ```

 After you have configured the web server to accept https you can force https in the Cacti GUI
+#### Warning if you are using multiple pollers ensure all pollers have HTTPS enabled or remote polling feature will not work

 ![cacti-ssl](images/cacti-https.PNG)

-### Warning if you are using multiple pollers ensure all pollers have HTTPS enabled or remote polling feature will not work

-If your Cacti system is public it is recomended to get a certificate from a trusted certificate provider
+#### Note: If your Cacti system is public it is recomended to get a certificate from a trusted certificate provider